cabouman/svmbir/gui/README.md

-# svmbir.gui
+# svmbir.gui: Python/QT GUI for svmbir

-*Python/QT GUI for svmbir
+This code provides a graphical user interface for the basic functionality of svmbir.

 ## Installing svmbir.gui from source